Collections & Exhibits Online

 The following scrapbook is a record of the men who served in the Society of Jesus, and the churches, schools and institutions they established in the South.
 The photographs in this scrapbook include numerous portrait photographs of the Jesuits working in the South, group photographs of Jesuit Communities, and major houses such as the College of the Immaculate Conception in New Orleans and St. Charles College in Grand Coteau, La.

 The Loyola Bulletins act as course catalogs for the university.
 Bulletins for 1855-56 through 1876-77 are for Jesuits' College.
 The name of the school changed to College of the Immaculate Conception in latter year.
 Bulletins for early 1910s through early 1920s are for high school and grammar school departments.
 Loyola College was the next forerunner of Loyola University.
 After Loyola University was formed, the college was a grammar and high school.
 The general bulletins continued to be published to the present day.
 Individual colleges and schools within Loyola published bulletins as well.
 Loyola’s bulletins were digitized by the LYRASIS Mass Digitization Collaborative with funding from the Alfred P. Sloan Foundation.
+Note: Monroe Library's Special Collections & Archives does not have copies of the School of Dentistry's earliest bulletins, but 1914-1923 have been digitized by the University of Illinois Urbana-Champaign and are also available in the Internet Archive.

 The Maroon, the student newspaper of Loyola University New Orleans, has been published since 1923.
 The Maroon covers student life, campus activities, cultural and athletic events, Loyola University New Orleans administration, faculty and staff, and other features.